pinpoint-apm/pinpoint/src/main/webapp/components/angular-strap/README.md

 AngularStrap is tested with `karma` against the latest stable release of AngularJS.

 >
-	$ npm install grunt-cli --global
 	$ npm install --dev
-	$ grunt test
+	$ gulp test

-You can build the latest version using `grunt`.
+You can build the latest version using `gulp`.

 >
-	$ grunt build
+	$ gulp build

 You can quickly hack around (the docs) with:

 >
-	$ grunt serve
+	$ gulp serve